dmarx/ai-themed-card-game/README.md

   - Closed (Capital generation; Influence post-upgrade).

 **playtesting notes**

+data represented by consumed tokens that are organized and combined into a "buit" model. each turn, compute must be committed to "build" the model from its component data.
+The model recipe should have a "RAM" threshold or some such which bottlenecks the rate at which compute can be utilized (or data consumed? both?) to assemble the model

 models can be distributed as cards from the deck. the card isn't the model: it's a training recipe.